todorgrigorov/receipt-scraper/README.md

 # Receipt Scraper

-A Node.js application for scraping and analyzing grocery store receipts.
+Node.js scripts for scraping and analyzing grocery store receipts.

 Currently only supports parsing of digital receipts from one of the most popular chains in Bulgaria - Lidl.

 ## Prerequisites

-- Node.js (version 18 or higher)
+- Node.js (version 22 or higher)
 - OpenAI API key

 ## Setup